AlmaLinux/alma-sbom/README.md

 * __immudb-public-key-file__: (Optional) Path of the public key to use for authenticating requests, must be provided either by setting the environmental variable or by using this option
 * __verbose__ or __debug__: You can get verbose or debug output

-### Creating an SBOM of a Build
+### Creating the SBOM of a Build

-You can get SBOM of a Build using __build__ subcommand.
+You can get the SBOM of a Build using the __build__ subcommand, and providing the following argument:

-You can use the following arguments for build subcommand:
 * __build-id__: The Build id you want to generate the SBOM for

-Note that you have to provide a _build-id_
+Note that you have to provide the _build-id_ argument

 Example to make SBOM of a Build with build-id option in cyclonedx-json format:
 `$ alma-sbom --file-format cyclonedx-json build --build-id 4372`

-### Creating an SBOM of a package in other formats
+### Creating the SBOM of a Package in other formats

-You can get SBOM of a Package using __package__ subcommand.
+You can get the SBOM of a Package using the __package__ subcommand, and providing the following argument:

-You can use the following arguments for package subcommand:
 * __rpm-package-hash__: The Immudb hash of the package you want to generate the SBOM for
 * __rpm-package__: The path to RPM package you want to generate the SBOM for

-Note that you have to either provide a _rpm-package-hash_ or an _rpm-package_
+Note that you have to either provide the _rpm-package-hash_ or the _rpm-package_ argument

 Example to make SBOM of a Package with rpm-package-hash option in cyclonedx-xml format with verbose output:
 `$ alma-sbom --verbose --file-format cyclonedx-xml package --rpm-package-hash b00d871e204ca8cbcae72c37c53ab984fdadc3846c91fb35c315335adfe0699b`